Halloween Show-lo-ween

 Also on Saturday are glam and hard rock-influenced Fireball Sunset and 20th Century Boys performing at 8 pm Sam Bond’s, costumes encouraged.

-Back to Saturday, The Maskerade Ball at Sessions Music Hall is 9 pm,Oct 30, with electronic dance music, dub and indie dance-pop from Solovox, The Graduating Class and DJ Rah.
+Back to Saturday, The Maskerade Ball at Sessions Music Hall is 9 pm Oct.
+30, with electronic dance music, dub and indie dance-pop from Solovox, The Graduating Class and DJ Rah.